dk808/deterministic-zelnode-script/README.md

 2. Collateral txid
 3. Collateral output index usually 0/1
 4. Your ZelID for Zelflux
-5. Your Kadena address if planning to run the Kadena app.
-Copy the first address format under the QR code and paste it when prompted.
-See example below of full address format to paste.

-:information_source: **kadena:20fa2a2126c3ef0c903eaeb520a8945b7ae4c40c60bf4c6faa716e3fefafb4c8?chainid=0**

 :memo: **_Your ZelID is not your Zelcore username.
 Please check [Wiki guide](https://github.com/dk808/deterministic-zelnode-script/wiki) for more info._**